 In the past couple of years I’ve been hit with claustrophobia attacks.
 I’m talking about full out, I’m-going-to-die-if-I-don’t-get-out-of-here panic attacks.
 Even going into a car wash was enough to bring on devastating panic.
 Of course I prayed about it.
 Of course I asked God to take it away.
 Then I came across a fairly obscure verse from Habakkuk.
 Did you even know there is a book of Habakkuk in the bible?
 I didn’t. 🙂

-Habakkuk 3:19 in the amplified bible says: “The Lord God is my Strength, my personal bravery, and my invincible army; He makes my feet like hinds’ feet and will make me to walk [not to stand still in terror, but to walk] and make [spiritual] progress upon my high places [of trouble, suffering, or responsibility]”
+Habakkuk 3:19 in the amplified bible says: “The Lord God is my Strength, my personal bravery, and my invincible army; He makes my feet like hinds’ feet and will make me to walk and make progress upon my high places ”

 The Lord does not give me the strength to overcome.
 He IS my strength.
 He is the one who is brave for me so I don’t have to be.
 He doesn’t want me to do the work, solve the problem, or heal my own pain.
 He is the answer.
 He will do the work.
 My job is to trust Him, worship Him, seek Him always, and abide in the shelter of His wings.